Four Marks: Modern history

 The modern village of Four Marks was founded at the end of the nineteenth century on little developed old commons and wastes mostly left from the 1709 Ropley enclosure.
 Four Marks became a parish in 1932 under Alton Rural District Council when parts of six parishes were annexed: Chawton (1%), East Tisted (2%), Farringdon (17%), Medstead (4%), Newton Valence (13%) and Ropley (64%).
 According to Bartholomew's Gazetteer, the village of Four Marks is the only so named place in the United Kingdom.

-A pre-Roman ridgeway from the Old Sarum area, the Lunway, crosses through Four Marks from the north following the drier southern side of the ridge and is itself crossed near the old Windmill Inn (now the Co-op store) by a summerway from Alresford and its river following the quickest, driest, ‘up-and-over’ route to the River Wey.
-The area was given by King Cenwalh of the West Saxons to the bishopric at Winchester starting a chain of ecclesiastical management through to the current day.
-The commitment was confirmed in writing by a successor, King Ine, in A.D.
-701 in a disputed charter.
-The charter listed many local gates and watering places, mostly identifiable today, showing that the area contained important Saxon husbandry.